 Get ready for "A Blast from the Past," the 43rd annual parade from the Centurions.
 There will be 400 riders on 22 floats.
 Look to catch a hand-decorated sword this year.
 The Centurions roll Saturday, February 20th at 6:30 p.m. in Metairie.

 Krewe of Zulu

-Revelers at the 140th Rex parade will be treated to a beautiful procession entitled "School of Design Sesquicentennial” in honor of the 150th anniversary of its founding.
-Come catch float-specific beads, classic glass beads and those famous Rex gold doubloons and see iconic floats like the animated Buttery Fly King Float and the Boeuf Gras.
+Revelers at the 141st Rex parade will be treated to the theme, "Palio Di Siena," a horse race in Tuscany.
+Come catch float-specific beads, classic glass beads and those famous Rex gold doubloons and see 26 floats, including the animated Butterfly King Float and the Boeuf Gras.
 Rex rolls on Mardi Gras Day at 10 a.m. on the Uptown parade route.
 It is followed by two truck parades, the Elks Orleanians and the Crescent City Truck Parade.

 Krewe of Argus